MM-Ego: Towards Building Egocentric Multimodal LLMs for Video QA: Introduction

 Building on the observations mentioned above, we introduce \modelname, an egocentric MLLM designed to process and understand long egocentric videos.
 Our contributions are threefold:

 ($i$) \textbf{Data.} To scale training data for MLLMs with egocentric understanding ability, we develop an efficient data engine, using a ``narration to egocentric QA'' strategy, to automatically synthesize a large-scale egocentric QA dataset based on video narration data.
-Notably, rather than relying on existing vision-language models as labelers, we generate egocentric QAs based on the human-annotated fine-grained video clip narrations.
-This approach ensures that our data quality is not constrained by the limitations of existing vision-language labeling models.
-In this way, we create the first large-scale egocentric QA dataset, consisting of over 7 million egocentric QA samples that span video lengths from seconds to over an hour.
+Notably, rather than relying on existing vision-language models (VLMs) as labelers, we generate egocentric QAs based on the human-annotated fine-grained video clip narrations.
+This approach, conceptually related to~\citep{di2024groundvqa,li2024llamavid}, ensures that our data quality is not constrained by the limitations of existing labeling VLMs.
+In this way, we create one of the first large-scale egocentric QA datasets, consisting of over 7 million egocentric QA samples that span video lengths from seconds to over an hour.
 This dataset enables the training of models to recognize and retain visual details from egocentric videos.

 $(ii)$ \textbf{Benchmark.} To evaluate the MLLMs' performance in understanding and memorizing visual details from egocentric videos, we propose the \benchname benchmark.
 This challenging benchmark includes 7,026 multiple-choice questions for 629 egocentric videos ranging from 30 seconds to 1 hour.
 In the experiments on \benchname, we further investigate the impact of inevitable language biases across different models during evaluation and introduce a debiased metric to more accurately assess the models' true egocentric understanding capabilities.